 Process Solenoid valves

-Solenoid valves are simple and effective electrically operated valves to control liquid, gas or steam.
-Solenoid valves have many uses, from controlling compressed air to operate pneumatic equipment, controlling high pressure oil to operate hydraulic equipment.
+Solenoid valves that control the actual media are also known as process solenoid valves.
+These valves are simple and effective electrically operated valves to control liquid, gas or steam.
+Solenoid valves have many uses, from controlling compressed air to operate pneumatic equipment, controlling high-pressure oil to operate hydraulic equipment.

 All of these factors would affect which solenoid valve is selected.